LucasNolasco/DeepDFML-NILM/EmbeddedSystem.md

 2. Downloading the weights

-    The weights might be download directly from the following [url](https://drive.google.com/file/d/18lcnLgRms-Sb_AovSSFTFTPKWgKu5V8Y/view) on a browser.
+    The weights might be downloaded directly from the following [url](https://drive.google.com/file/d/18lcnLgRms-Sb_AovSSFTFTPKWgKu5V8Y/view) on a browser.
 Another easy option is using the `gdown` program.
 First of all, it's necessary to install it:

     ```
     $ pip3 install gdown